xistva02/AudioDuplicateFinder/Readme.md

 Unlike many other approaches, it uses raw audio information without any metadata (except the name of files).
 It is able to recognise duplicates even when they slightly differ and/or contain only a segment of the recording.

-You will find two main scripts: *df.py* and *df_GUI.py* in this repo.
+You will find two main scripts: **df.py** and **df_GUI.py** in this repo.
 Both contain the same functionality, either called by flags or a simple Tkinter GUI.

 ## Description:

 The **duplicateFinder** class can be divided into a few steps:
-- First, the chroma representation of all files is computed via either synctoolbox or nnAudio modules and saved in <df_data/chroma> folder (if <matching_single> is set to True, its chroma vectors and images are saved in <df_data/reference> folder).
+- First, the chroma representation of all files is computed via either 'synctoolbox' or 'nnAudio' modules and saved in 'df_data/chroma' folder (if matching_single is set to True, its chroma vectors and images are saved in 'df_data/reference' folder).
 If nnAudio is selected (default) and the cuda driver on your device is available, the computation of chroma vectors is much faster.
-Then, all chroma files are converted to .png images and saved in <df_data/img folder>.
+Then, all chroma files are converted to .png images and saved in 'df_data/img folder'.
 - All selected images (or a single image, depending on the preset) are compared with all images.
 This is done by opencv matchTemplate and minMaxLoc methods.
 It also works for a small segment of a given audio file; e.g., the first 10 seconds of a recording compared to the whole recording is a match (duplicate) and should be evaluated this way.
-- Finally, results are printed to the console (or GUI fake console) and saved in <df_data/output> folder.
+- Finally, results are printed to the console (or GUI fake console) and saved in 'df_data/output' folder.
 The name of output .csv and .xlsx files depends on the method used (such as 'df_matching_hard_duplicates.csv').

 The program computes 'hard' duplicates, 'soft' duplicates and 'low' duplicates.
 It is possible that two recordings are similar in structure but not exactly the same – parameter soft_val (default is set to 0.5) controls the threshold value.
 Low duplicates (similarity value < 0.05) show files that may be a bit similar.
 All duplicate types are handled and exported separately.